|

 On Sunday

-another year of competition and
+streets for another year of competition

-community fun.
-Organized by the Municipality of
+and community fun.
+Organized by the

-Desamparados and the Costa Rican
+Municipality of Desamparados and the

-Accountants Association, this
+Costa Rican Accountants Association,

-longstanding tradition has brought
+this longstanding tradition has brought

 runners together for 39 years.

-Participants can choose between a 4K
+Participants can choose between a 4K or

-or 11K route, making it perfect for
+11K route, making it perfect for both

-both casual runners and hardcore
+casual runners and hardcore race fans.
+Everything starts at 6:30

-race fans.
-Everything starts at 6:30 a.m. at the Accountants
+a.m. at the Accountants

-Association Club, and the event is completely free
+Association Club, and the event is

-and open to the public.
-The National Theater in San José hosts the National
+The National Theater in San José hosts

-available at the theater box office
+p.m.
+Tickets are available at the

-or on its webpage.
-The San José
+theater box office or on its webpage.

-downtown with a free concert at the National Museum in San José.
-The performance starts at 11 a.m. and
+The San José Municipality Band brings folk music to the heart of downtown with a free concert at the National Museum in San José.
+The performance starts at 11 a.m. and offers a laid-back way to enjoy traditional sounds in one of the city’s most iconic locations.

 The Paraiso Canton Festival takes over Ayala Fairland in Cartago all weekend long with nonstop family fun.
 Visitors can check out carnival rides, live concerts, sports activities, and a wide variety of local food stands serving up festival favorites.
 Activities begin at noon each day, and admission is free.